LaST$_{0}$: Latent Spatio-Temporal Chain-of-Thought for Robotic Vision-Language-Action Model: Experiment

 \textbf{Importance of latent CoT modalities.} As shown in Fig.~\ref{fig:ablation}(a), we assess each latent modality by ablating individual components while keeping all other parameters fixed at their optimal settings (i.e., latent tokens = 1, temporal coverage = 4).
 When using only the image, point cloud, or robot state latent, the model achieves success rates of 74\%, 76\%, and 75\%, respectively, indicating that each modality-specific latent provides a strong basis for action generation.
 The combination of multiple modality latents continues to provide additional performance improvements, even when the manipulation accuracy is already high.
 These results validate the importance of modeling comprehensive physical dynamics in the latent space, and further demonstrate that enabling the model to autonomously reason about the relationship between the robot and its interactive environment is effective for robotic manipulation.

 \textbf{Number of tokens per latent modality.} As shown in Fig.~\ref{fig:ablation} b), we study how the token budget allocated to each latent modality affects performance by varying the number of latent tokens while keeping other components fixed.
 When no latent token is used, performance drops substantially to 68\%, indicating limited reasoning capacity.
 Introducing a single token for each modality leads to a sharp improvement (up to 82\%), demonstrating that even a minimal latent representation is sufficient to establish an effective latent decision state.
 Further increasing the number of tokens yields no significant accuracy improvement, suggesting that high-level latent tokens can compactly encode physical information sufficient for effective reasoning.
+To further validate the impact of the number of latent tokens on representation quality, we conduct a PCA-based analysis of latent embeddings with varying token counts in Appendix~\ref{AP:latent_repre}.

 \textbf{Temporal coverage in latent reasoning.} As shown in Fig.~\ref{fig:ablation} c), we investigate the effect of the temporal horizon used in latent reasoning by varying the number of future time steps encoded into the latent state.
 Performance improves consistently as the latent temporal coverage increases (from 68\% to 82\% when extending from 0 to 4 steps), indicating that incorporating longer temporal dependencies enables more informed latent decision states.
 Since adding further coverage beyond 4 steps does not significantly improve performance, we chose 4 steps as the final latent temporal coverage.
 The results suggest that extending the temporal horizon of latent prediction beyond that of action prediction is sufficient for improving action generation robustness.
 Due to our fast-slow system design, extending the temporal horizon of the latent space does not significantly affect action generation speed.